Kenshiro-28/Ms-Pac-Man-AI/README.md

 ### Input layer

-The input of the neural network is the state of the 128 bytes of RAM of the console.
+The input of the neural network is the state of the 128 bytes of RAM of the Atari 2600.
 The input layer has 1024 neurons.

 ### Hidden layer